o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 The [`rticles`](https://cran.r-project.org/package=rticles) extension package for R provides a number of templates for popular journals and publishers.
 Since version `0.6` ([published Oct 9 2018](https://github.com/rstudio/rticles/releases/tag/v0.6)) these templates include the [Copernicus Publications Manuscript preparations guidelines for authors](https://publications.copernicus.org/for_authors/manuscript_preparation.html).
-The Copernicus Publication staff was kind enough to give a test document a quick review and all seems in order, though of course any problems and questions shall be directed to the software's vibrant community and not the publishers.
+The Copernicus Publications staff was kind enough to give a test document a quick review and all seems in order, though of course any problems and questions shall be directed to the software's vibrant community and not the publishers.

 The following code snippet and screen shot demonstrate the workflow.
 Lines starting with `#` are code comments and explain the steps.